bmcorsino/bmcorsino.github.io/_posts/2020-01-28-check-if-domain-is-verified.md

 ---

-This PowerShell will help you to check if a domain is verified on a Azure AD / Office 365 Tenant
+This PowerShell will help you to check if a domain is verified on an Azure AD / Office 365 Tenant

 **Possible Results:**